fantaisie-software/purebasic/README.md

 Copyright (c) 2001-2005 Michael B. Allen <mba2000 ioplex.com>
 ```

+## Monokai Theme

+- [`PureBasicIDE/Preferences.pb`][MonokaiTheme]

+The PureBasic IDE uses the Monokai color scheme, created by [Wimer Hazenberg].

+    Monokai, copyright by Wimer Hazenberg (https://monokai.nl)

+The Monokai scheme is free to use provided that the above copyright notice and link to the author website are included in any work using the scheme.

 ## Silk Icon Set

 - [`PureBasicIDE/data/SilkTheme/`][SilkTheme]

 The __Silk Icon Theme__ included with PureBasic and SpiderBasic IDEs is based on [Mark James]'s __[Silk icon set 1.3]__, released under [CC-BY-2.5].
 Some icons were slightly modified by [Timo «Freak» Harter].

 # Acknowledgements